kenneth-huebsch/java-random-provider/README.md

 rm target/classes/com/qrypt/*.jar;
 jar cf target/classes/com/qrypt/QRNGRandomProvider.jar -C /workspaces/java-random-provider/random-provider/target/classes/com/qrypt QRNGRandomProvider.class;

-# Install jar file for when you execute a command via the terminal with "java com.qrypt.Main"
+# Install jar file for when you execute a command via the terminal with "java com.qrypt.randomprovider.Main"
 Copy the jar file to "/docker-java-home/lib"

 # Install the jar file for when you execute a command via VS Code